When stress begins to have an impact, medical clarity is needed.

 • Withdrawal instead of targeted support.

 For individuals, this means uncertainty and contradictory assessments.
-For organizations, the same patterns can be seen in rising absenteeism and declining performance.
+For organizations, the same patterns can be seen in rising absenteeism and declining performance levels.
 This is exactly where Balance comes in: with structured classification before assumptions shape decisions.

-Stress often manifests itself unspecifically: exhaustion, sleep problems, inner restlessness or a drop in performance.
+Stress often manifests in non-specific ways: exhaustion, sleep problems, inner restlessness or a drop in performance.
 Without medical classification, it remains unclear whether this is a temporary reaction, a relevant overload or the start of chronic dysregulation.

-Many of those affected alternate between waiting, individual clarifications or selective measures - without a clear basis for decision-making.
+Many of those affected alternate between waiting, isolated clarifications or selective measures - without a clear basis for decision-making.
 In organizations, the same lack of clarity leads to symbolic measures or delayed action.

 Structured classification provides orientation here: it helps to decide how critical the situation is and which next steps are realistic and responsible.